AdobeDocs/marketo.it-IT/help/marketo/product-docs/mobile-marketing/push-notifications/adding-a-new-test-device.md

    ![](assets/image2015-7-17-17-3a9-3a54.png)

 1. Viene aperta l’app.
-Denomina il dispositivo e tocca **Sì**.
+Assegna un nome al dispositivo e tocca **Sì**.

    ![](assets/image2015-7-17-17-3a31-3a23.png)

-   Completato!
+   Operazione completata.

    ![](assets/image2015-7-17-17-3a33-3a5.png)